sustainable-computing/PrivDiffuser/README.md

 `datasets`: contains pre-processed datasets for MobiAct, MotionSense, and WiFi-HAR.

 `dataset_loader.py`: contains the code to load the pre-processed datasets.

-## Setup
-We provided `requirements.txt` for dependencies installed via pip.
-In addition, we provided `environment.yml` for conda environments.

-Note: the `environment.yml` is generated for building our Docker image, hence it will NOT install GPU-related packages.
-This is for reference only if you would like to enable GPU acceleration.

-## Docker
-We provided a pre-built Docker image that includes our code, datasets, pre-trained models, and all required dependencies to run the code (without GPU acceleration).
-The Docker image is pre-configured with a `base` conda environment and will automatically launch Jupyter Lab on port `8889`.

-You can pull our Docker image from the Docker Hub: `docker pull neilyxin/privdiffuser`.

-Run the Docker image: `docker run -it --rm -p 8889:8889 neilyxin/privdiffuser`.

-The link for the Jupyter Lab should appear in the terminal in this format: `http://127.0.0.1:8889/lab?token=replace_with_your_token`.
-You can paste this link into your browser to open Jupyter Lab.
-The code base, datasets, and models are located under the default work directory.
-Open `PrivDiffuser.ipynb` to run the code.

-Note: This Docker image is built for and tested on Ubuntu 20.04.
-Using this image on other OS, such as macOS with Apple silicon chips, may require additional setup.

-## How to Use
+You may need to change the path to your local dataset here.

 ### Reproduce results on MobiAct
 The default configuration in `PrivDiffuser.ipynb` will load the pre-trained models under the `models` folder to perform gender obfuscation on the MobiAct dataset.
 It will generate obfuscated data and evaluate data utility and privacy.
 Running the default notebook will generate results for PrivDiffuser in Table 1 and Figure 4 (a).

 Change `self.private = 'gender'` into `self.private = 'weight'` in the `Args` class, then re-run the notebook to obtain weight obfuscation results on MobiAct, as presented in Table 1 and Figure 4 (b).

 ### Reproduce results on MotionSense
 To reproduce the results on the MotionSense dataset using pre-trained models, as presented in Table 2 and Figure 5, set `self.dataset='motion'` and `self.private='gender'` in the `Args` class, then re-run the notebook.